Skip to main content

 Subagent ignores CLAUDE.md instructionsSubagents don’t always inherit project memoryPut critical rules in the agent file body, which becomes the subagent’s system prompt.
 See subagent configuration.

-Cleanup logic never runs at session endNo SessionEnd hook configuredSessionStart and SessionEnd both exist.
+Cleanup logic never runs at session endNo SessionEnd hook configuredAdd a SessionEnd hook in settings.json.
 See the hook events list.

 MCP servers in .mcp.json never loadFile is under .claude/ or uses Claude Desktop’s config formatProject MCP config goes at the repository root as .mcp.json, not inside .claude/.
 See MCP configuration.